Hugh O'Donnell, 2nd Earl of Tyrconnell: Planned Armada and Mary Stuart O'Donnell

-In summer 1626, O'Donnell's younger sister Mary Stuart O'Donnell broke into a London prison and freed two Irishmen.
+In summer 1626, O'Donnell's younger sister Mary broke into a London prison and freed two Irishmen.
 She subsequently fled from the British Isles.
 In 1627, Mary arrived in Brussels and met O'Donnell there for the first time.
 Through his influence, she was received by Isabella's court.
+Conroy proposed an arranged marriage between Shane and Mary to reduce tension and unify the noble families.